top of page

 When will I be paid?

 After completing a full week of employment, you may request weekly salary advances.
 Salary advance requests need to be made several days before you need the advance.
 Any special requests may be granted at the discretion of the camp director.
 Salary advances are paid in cash, unless requested otherwise.
-You may draw no more than 80% of your net salary in advance during the summer.
+During the summer you may draw no more than 80% of your net salary in advance .

 Salary advances will only be distributed to counselors whose postcard/letter writing responsibilities are up to date.
 All your required paperwork (employment contract, health history form, W-4 form, I-9 form, and a criminal record check form) must be completed and on file in the office before you may receive your first salary advance:.

 The balance of your salary will be paid to you by check at the end of camp when you have completed the assignments given by the director.
-Night Eagle checks are drawn on People’s Bank and may be cashed in Rutland.
+Night Eagle checks are drawn on M&T Bank in Rutland and may be cashed there.

 Do I need a car at camp?

 Although a car is nice to have at camp, it’s not a necessity.
 You can usually find someone to hang out with on your day off or to take you to Wallingford (about 6 miles from camp).
-From there bus shuttles run north to Rutland and south to Manchester.
+From there is a free bus shuttle that runs north to Rutland and south to Manchester.
+Burlington, the largest city in Vermont is only 90 minutes away.
+If you prefer the freedom of controlling your own time-off, then bringing a car is probably a wise decision.

 If I'm on staff, can I bring my son to camp?